scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/caleb-week-twelve-2022-power-rankings/index.md

 #### Week Twelve Points: 94.67

-Outside of Kelce this team is tough to look at.
-With Chase being out  there isnt much to get excited about here.
-Watson has been crushing it and helping carry the load, and if Tua could turn his real football points into fantasy points hed be a stud.
-I have this team ranked here cause with a little luck, Carl could get into the playoffs even with the doodiest of pair RBs Ive ever seen.
+Outside of Kelce, this team is tough to look at.
+With Chase out, there isn't much to get excited about here.
+Watson has been crushing it and helping carry the load, and if Tua could turn his real football points into fantasy points, he'd be a stud.
+I have this team ranked here because, with a little luck, Carl could get into the playoffs even with the doodiest pair of RBs I've ever seen.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |